ACINQ/eclair/docs/PostgreSQL.md

 #### Replication

-For busier nodes it's not practical to use `pg_dump`.
+For busier nodes it isn't practical to use `pg_dump`.
 Fortunately, PostgreSQL provides built-in database replication which makes the backup/restore process more seamless.

 To set up database replication you need to create a main database, that accepts all changes from the node, and a replica database.
 Once replication is configured, the main database will automatically send all the changes to the replica.